dasch-swiss/dsp-api/docs/03-apis/api-v2/knora-iris.md

     objects.
 Its version identifier is `v2`.
   - A simple schema, which is suitable for reading data but not for editing it.
-The simple schema facilitates interoperability between Knora ontologies and non-Knora ontologies, since it represents values primarily as literals.
+The simple schema facilitates interoperability between DSP ontologies and non-DSP ontologies, since it represents values primarily as literals.
 Its version identifier is `simple/v2`.

 Other schemas could be added in the future for more specific use cases.